HuseynAliyevHub/Spotify-Clone/README.md

 # Spotify-Clone
-Spotify main page in HTMl and CSS
+Spotify main page in HTML and CSS